 - A cell therapy where human stem, progenitor cells or directly reprogrammed cells either compose the therapy or are used to manufacture the therapy.
-(Minimally manipulated bone marrow cells, minimally manipulated cord blood or unmodified hematopoietic stem cells (HSCs), are not eligible under this call.) - A gene therapy1 approach (i) that targets a stem cell for its therapeutic effect, OR any other somatic cell-if deemed a "vital research opportunity" by the CIRM Grants Working Group; AND (ii) is intended to replace, regenerate, or repair the function of aged, diseased, damaged, or defective cells, tissues, and/or organs; AND (iii) is being developed for a rare or unmet medical need unlikely to receive funding from other sources. - A small molecule or biologic that (i) acts on or is dependent on endogenous human stem cells for its therapeutic effect, that is dependent on targeting human cancer stem cells for its therapeutic effect, that modifies a stem cell therapy, OR where a human stem/progenitor cell is necessary to manufacture the therapy; AND (ii) is being developed for a rare or unmet need unlikely to receive funding from other sources; AND (iii) is a therapeutic candidate produced under a previous CIRM award.
+(Minimally manipulated bone marrow cells, minimally manipulated cord blood or unmodified hematopoietic stem cells (HSCs), are not eligible under this call.) - A gene therapy approach (i) that targets a stem cell for its therapeutic effect, OR any other somatic cell; AND (ii) is intended to replace, regenerate, or repair the function of aged, diseased, damaged, or defective cells, tissues, and/or organs.; AND (iii) is being developed for a rare or unmet medical need unlikely to receive funding from other sources. - A small molecule or biologic that (i) acts on or is dependent on endogenous human stem cells for its therapeutic effect, that is dependent on targeting human cancer stem cells for its therapeutic effect, that modifies a stem cell therapy, OR where a human stem/progenitor cell is necessary to manufacture the therapy; AND (ii) is being developed for a rare or unmet need unlikely to receive funding from other sources; AND (iii) is a therapeutic candidate produced under a previous CIRM award.